 Over 3,000 protesters turned violent over derogatory remarks against Prophet Mohammed (PBUH) allegedly made by Sawan Masih, a 28-year-old Christian, three days earlier, police official Multan Khan said.

-The exact number of houses in Joseph Colony, a Christian neighbourhood in Badami Bagh area, is not immediately known but police and rescue officials said they belonged to lower-to-middle-class families from the minority community.
+The exact number of houses in Joseph Colony, a Christian neighborhood in Badami Bagh area, is not immediately known but police and rescue officials said they belonged to lower-to-middle-class families from the minority community.

 President Asif Ali Zardari and Prime Minister Raja Pervez Ashraf have ordered an immediate inquiry into the attacks.